jnoc/telegram-username-checker/README.md

 ## Installation

-1. Download the zip or clone the repositor with Git to your machine
+1. Download the zip or clone the repository with Git to your machine.
 2. Install the dependencies using `setup.bat` (for windows) or the following command inside Command Prompt (Windows) or Terminal (Mac).
 If you use Python.exe, it will not work.

 ```